sjakthol/aws-adhoc-instance/README.md

-CloudFormation templates for launching ad-hoc spot instances with persistent data volumes.
+CloudFormation templates for launching ad-hoc spot instances with (or without) persistent data volumes.

 ## Usage